-2. INTRODUCTION AND BACKGROUND:
+2. INTRODUCTION AND BACKGROUND

-2.1 Introduction

-This is our first APHR for Thurrock Council.
-We recognise that in the first year we have some challenges in engaging with the community and partners, we are working closely with our colleagues in social care, education, environment, housing, corporate and regeneration to engage wider with members and officers in Thurrock to ensure that public health becomes embedded in our day to day working as well as underpinning our strategies.

-This report will inform local people about the health of their community as well as providing the necessary information for decision makers in local authorities and local health services on health gaps and priorities that need to be addressed, therefore reducing the demand for health and social care with the aim of bringing down costs.

-The APHR has been produced using some of our key documents i.e. The Joint Strategic Needs Assessment, Longer Lives, Thurrock's Health Profile, Thurrock's Community Strategy, Health and Wellbeing Strategy and the Children's Plan and reflecting how together we can halt and reduce health inequalities.
-It reports on how we are tackling some of the health inequalities across Thurrock now and our plans going forward.
+- 2.1 This is our first APHR for Thurrock Council.
+We recognise that in the first year we have some challenges in engaging with the community and partners.
+We are working closely with our colleagues in social care, education, environment, housing, corporate and regeneration to engage wider with members and officers in Thurrock to ensure that public health becomes embedded in our day to day working as well as underpinning our strategies. - 2.2 This report informs local people about the health of their community as well as providing the necessary information for decision makers in the Council and local health services on health priorities and service gaps that need to be addressed, therefore reducing the demand for health and social care with the aim of bringing down costs. - 2.3 The APHR has been produced using some of our key documents i.e. the Joint Strategic Needs Assessment, Longer Lives, Thurrock's Health Profile, Thurrock's Community Strategy, Health and Wellbeing Strategy and the Children's Plan and reflecting how together we can halt and reduce health inequalities.
+It reports on how we are currently tackling some of the health inequalities across Thurrock and our plans going forward.

-3. ISSUES, OPTIONS AND ANALYSIS OF OPTIONS:
+3.0 ISSUES, OPTIONS AND ANALYSIS OF OPTIONS: